jennguyen1/nhuyhoa/_posts/2017-12-21-Program-Web-Scraping-Python.md

 soup = BeautifulSoup(page, 'html.parser')
 {% endhighlight %}

-You may need to switch frames to find your element

-{% highlight python %}
-driver.switch_to_frame('name')
-{% endhighlight %}

 You can also perform actions.
 Here is an example of performing a google search.

 {% highlight python %}
-from selenium.webdriver.common.by import By from selenium.webdriver.support import expected_conditions as EC

 driver.get("http://www.google.com")
 try:
   box = driver.wait.until(EC.presence_of_element_located((By.NAME, "q")))